RAKWireless/WisCore/release/wiscore/README.md

 to use Alexa, you need set dsn, more details please refer to the next <a href="#note">NOTE</a>;
 Otherwise you will be able to use webui cheerfully!**

+# release ASR-rc577-customize

+fix the submission of the ProgressReportIntervalElapsed event

+# History Version

-# release ASR-rc576-customize
+## release ASR-rc576-customize

 If in the Play directive not found 'progressReportIntervalInMilliseconds' the device will be forced to add the value of 900000, This change is only for some specific tests options

-# History Version

 ## release ASR-rc575-NOVAD
 1. fix flash briefing block